Beyond the Black Box: How Agentic Architectures Unlock Truly General Robotics

 Sai Vemprala

-This shift has already transformed software, where agents generate code, manage toolchains, and coordinate workflows by invoking the right tools at the right time.
-Robotics raises the stakes: agents must integrate perception, action, and memory in the open world—demanding vast skill libraries, scalable infrastructure, and standardized deployment.
-Without these foundations, agentic workflows stop at software and cannot cross into embodied intelligence.
+This shift has already reshaped software, where agents generate code, manage toolchains, and orchestrate workflows by invoking the right tools at the right time.
+The stakes for robotics are even higher: here, agents must integrate perception, action, and memory in the open world—demanding diverse skill libraries, scalable infrastructure, and standardized deployment.

 Skills as the building blocks